Bunnzulu/Discord-Bot/README.md

 # Discord Bot
  A discord bot in python
- Has the ability to play a number guessing game and Wordle w/ you
+ Has the ability to play various games w/ you